-Mark Zuckerberg and Noam Chomsky are strange bedfellows in this political moment, but both found themselves on the same side this week in resisting so-called cancel culture.
-While Zuckerberg refused to make changes to Facebook’s policies towards misinformation and hate speech under pressure from a growing advertiser boycott, Chomsky joined luminaries including Margaret Atwood, Wynton Marsalis, J.K.
+Mark Zuckerberg and Noam Chomsky are strange bedfellows in this political moment, but they found themselves on the same side this week in resisting so-called cancel culture.
+While Zuckerberg, under pressure from a growing advertiser boycott, refused to make changes to Facebook’s policies on misinformation and hate speech, Chomsky joined luminaries including Margaret Atwood, Wynton Marsalis, J.K.
 Rowling, and Gloria Steinem in signing “A Letter on Justice and Open Debate,” published by Harper’s Magazine.

-Meanwhile, other publishing platforms with far more reach have few, if any, boundaries for acceptable speech at all.
+Meanwhile, other publishing platforms with far more reach have few, if any, boundaries for acceptable speech.
 On social media, politicians—presidents, even—can encourage the violent suppression of demonstrations without censure.

 In fact, Facebook has hardly narrowed the boundaries of debate at all.
 Conspiracy theories and divisive speech continue to circulate on the platform; political advertising, which increasingly takes place on Facebook, advances blatant lies without fear of fact-checking; and damaging and misleading ideas about critical issues such as the coronavirus pandemic and climate change are frequently posted without tangible consequences.

-Facebook’s chief executive Mark Zuckerberg, chief operating officer Sheryl Sandberg and head of communications, the former British Deputy Prime Minister Sir Nick Clegg, met the boycott campaign organizers via Zoom on Tuesday, but to little effect.
+Facebook’s chief executive, Zuckerberg; its chief operating officer, Sheryl Sandberg; and its head of communications, the former British deputy prime minister Sir Nick Clegg, met the boycott campaign organizers via Zoom on Tuesday, but to little effect.
 Free Press’s Jessica Gonzalez, who attended the Zoom meeting, said it yielded only “spin” from Facebook: “I’m deeply disappointed that Facebook still refuses to hold itself accountable to its users, its advertisers and society at large.
 I was hoping to see deep humility and reflection about the outsized role that Facebook plays in shaping beliefs, opinions and behavior, and the many harms it’s caused and facilitated in real life.
-Instead we saw more dialogue and no action,” said Gonazalez in a statement.
+Instead we saw more dialogue and no action,” said Gonzalez in a statement.

 This is a hard case for news companies.
 Very few have the scale or reach that would enable them to forgo the distribution power of Facebook, and that means they’re stuck paying to promote their own articles.
-In other words, advertising on Facebook for many publishers is not optional.
-Many have pointed out that the current Facebook boycotts are taking place at a point where advertisers are not planning on spending, and this is a way to burnish their own brands at relatively little detriment to revenue.
-However the equation for the news business is different.
+In other words, for many publishers, advertising on Facebook is not optional.
+Many have pointed out that the current Facebook boycotts are taking place at a time when advertisers are not planning on spending, and this is a way to burnish their own brands at relatively little detriment to revenue.
+However, the equation for the news business is different.
 Advertising on Facebook is like paying trucks to take your product to newsstands or paying carriage costs for cable television.
 It is access to the market more than it is brand promotion.

-One organization taking a different stance is the New Zealand’s largest news group, Stuff, which told staff in a leaked internal memo that it would cease all activity on Facebook until further notice, in line with the current ad boycott.
-Editor-in-chief Patrick Crewdson was quoted in a report from website The Spinoff saying, “We’ve all seen examples of social ills on Facebook that aren’t compatible with trust—for instance the spreading of fake news and hate speech.
+One organization taking a different stance is New Zealand’s largest news group, Stuff, which told staff in a leaked internal memo that it would cease all activity on Facebook until further notice, in line with the current ad boycott.
+Editor in chief Patrick Crewdson was quoted in a report from website The Spinoff saying, “We’ve all seen examples of social ills on Facebook that aren’t compatible with trust—for instance the spreading of fake news and hate speech.
 Stuff itself is frequently frustrated by other sites posing as our website on Facebook.”
-Stuff is the largest employer of journalists in New Zealand, and the fifth largest site on the Internet there.
+Stuff is the largest employer of journalists in New Zealand and the fifth-largest site on the internet there.
 It is also, like all publishers, experiencing an unprecedented drop in advertising revenues.